Michel-Haddad77/BandUp-Final-Project/README.md

    TOKEN_SECRET  =
    ```

-6. Create a file with the name "uploads" to store the uploaded videos
+6. Create a folder with the name "uploads" to store the uploaded videos

 7. To start, run the command
    ```sh